-Strong North/South and East/West Axis:
+Strong North-South and East-West Axis:

+Building the Urban Spine and Greenbelt

+Principle

-Building the Urban Spine and Greenbelt Principle The strategy for University City mirrors the best practices of citybuilding, organized on a strong north-south and east-west axis.
-However, departing from the concept that each axis is urban, the strategy set forth in this plan balances urbanity and nature, commerce and community, and seeks to reconsider daily commutes, pivoting away from cars and offering opportunities for other modes to flourish.
+The strategy for University City mirrors the best practices of city-building, organized on a strong north-south and east-west axis.

+In University City, there are currently two major axis developing.
+One "Urban Spine" that stretchs north to south following N Tryon street, and one natural "Greenbelt" that encompasses the research park, the greenway system and the series of public spaces witin University City Charlotte's main campus.
+Typically, planning efforts are often focused on developing axis' (or throughfares) as urban places, with the aim to increase density and walkability.
+However, departing from the concept that each axis is urban, allows for the strategy set forth in this plan to balance urbanity and nature, commerce and community, and seeks to reconsider daily commutes, pivoting away from cars and offering opportunities for other modes to flourish.